Asbestos Exposure in the Navy

 Eligible Navy veterans with asbestos-related illnesses can also file a claim for veterans’ benefits.
 When you file a VA claim, you may be able to receive monthly tax-free monetary benefits and free medical care.
 Compensation may be payable via VA disability benefits, pensions, and the Aid and Attendance program.

-VA benefits are also available for the family of Navy veterans who have passed away due to asbestos exposure in the military.
+VA benefits are also available for the families of Navy veterans who have passed away due to asbestos exposure in the military.
 In addition, the family members of veterans who have passed away may be able to file trust fund claims and wrongful death lawsuits against the responsible companies.

 Our experienced and compassionate mesothelioma lawyers have a consistent track record of obtaining outstanding case results on behalf of Navy personnel and ship workers, and shipyard workers, such as the following: